 The safety of your business premises and its occupants can be greatly enhanced by the installation of an Automatic Fire Detection and Alarm System

 Properly used and maintained, the automatic system, with its fast response in detecting a fire, can be a significant factor in reducing the risk to life and limiting damage to your property.

 Unfortunately, the very features that provide this fast response can also produce unwanted signals arising from activities other than a real fire.

-An unwanted fire signal is a fire signal resulting from a cause other than a fire.
+A false alarm (also known as an unwanted fire signal) is a fire signal resulting from a cause other than a fire.

-In other words, any call from an AFA that the fire and rescue service attends that is not actually a fire is considered to be an Unwanted Fire Signal.
+In other words, any call from an automatic fire alarm system, that the fire and rescue service attends, that is not actually a fire, is considered to be a false alarm.

 You may need to download Adobe Reader (opens in new window) to view files in PDF format.